What does this program do?

 MFH Property Preservation Tool - The dashboard has been updated with June 2017 maturing mortgage data, which provides loan-level information on dates when Section 514 and 515 properties are projected to pay off their loans and exit USDA's Multi-Family Housing program.
 A spreadsheet containing the raw data can be accessed here.

 CNA Template (xlsm) - The CNA Template Ver 1.5h should be used in lieu of all previously used versions of CNA Worksheets.
 The CNA Template Ver 1.5i 52318 contained errors and should not be used.
-The template documents the findings reached when using RD's published Guidance on the Capital Needs Assessment (CNA) process.
-It includes updated estimated useful life tables, and incorporates the rehabilitation guidance and miscellaneous format revisions for consistency with current program initiatives.
+The template documents the findings reached when using RD's Addendum the Capital Needs Assessment (CNA) process.
+It includes updated estimated useful life tables and incorporates the rehabilitation guidance and miscellaneous format revisions for consistency with current program initiatives.
 This form has been tested and verified using the standard Windows Microsoft Excel ® (Excel 2013) to resolve compatibility issues previously reported.
 Use with other operating systems such as those from Apple® or Android®, or those using earlier spreadsheet programs may continue to experience compatibility issues requiring further discussion in the CNA report.

 Individual states may have particular requirements based on state and local regulations.
 For information, contact your designated regional office.
 You can find contact information on the Contact tab.